dotis/Personal/Dashboard_Notes.md

 TODO:
 1. Time series
-2. Page layout
+2. Page layout for each location
 3. Front matter w/image
-4. Navigation (keep it simple for now)
+4. Navigation (keep it simple for now - locations listed along left side)
 5. Get info from ERDDAP datasets (how to set scale, grab dates)
+6. Tabsets: Two types:
+ a.
+4x2 panel of most recent images (tab between chlor_a/SST/sscape)
+ b.
+Each image: tab between mean and anom - not for sscape)